ABOUT US

 Lucia Huntington, Copy Editor

 Lucia earned her bachelor's degree from Tufts University with a major in history and a focus in classics.
-She was certified as a paralegal but always felt a pull toward newspapers and their penchant for clarity on short order.
+A frequent contributor to the Boston Globe and the Harvard Gazette, she was also certified as a paralegal but always felt a pull toward newspapers and their ability to dispense important information clearly and in short order.